-An incoming government should look at overhauling school admissions, as differences in school intakes lie at the root of many other inequalities.
+admissions, as differences in school intakes lie at the root of many other inequalities.
 While reform of the school admissions code - to require schools to prioritise poorer students, or implement ballots - is preferred, schools can achieve change themselves under current legislation.
 One option is that schools, particularly high-performing schools, should prioritise applicants from disadvantaged backgrounds, to reduce social segregation and ensure intakes are more representative of their local area.
-A more wide-ranging reform would be to introduce admissions ballots for 50% of a school's intake, with the other 50% allocated based on a small catchment area.
+A more wide-ranging reform would be to introduce admissions allocated based on a small catchment area.